Equality and diversity

 Athena Swan Bronze Award

 The school is proud to be the recipient of an Athena Swan Gender Equality Bronze Award.
 This award is the result of a year-long process (2017-2018) in which members of the school’s Self-Assessment Team analysed the results of student and staff surveys, collected statistical data, conducted focus groups with student and staff, and worked together to identify and address the challenges that emerged.
-The EDI Committee is currently implementing the Athena Swan Action Plan.
+Since 2018, the EDI Committee has worked on implementing the Athena Swan Action Plan.

 Black Lives Matter